 The fact is, travel changes you—that’s one of its very many unavoidable merits.
 It may even be its most valued merit of all.
 Travel sparks growth and growth leads to a happier, healthier life.

-I teamed up with Maui Jim sunglasses, maker of PolarizedPlus2 lens technology—the best in glare, UV protection, and color enhancement—to present you with the actual science of how travel makes your world, and our world, a much better place.
+This is the actual science of how travel makes your world, and our world, a much better place.

 1. Travel Makes You More Creative